medical robotics

-Why Are Coding Standards Important for Medical Robotics?
+Why Are Coding Standards Important for Medical Robotics Engineering?

 Advances in medical robotics and healthcare technology — enabled by the Internet of Medical Things (IoMT), Machine Learning (ML), and Artificial Intelligence (AI) — mean that we are already seeing less invasive procedures, more accurate diagnoses, and more personalized treatment options for patients.

-But all these innovations depend on software which brings increased safety and security risks.
-That’s why it’s important to ensure your medical device software code is secure by complying to coding standards.
+But these innovations depend on software which brings increased safety and security risks.
+That’s why it’s important to ensure your medical device software is safe and secure by meeting coding standards compliance.

 Read along or jump ahead to the section that interests you most: